saadamir3180/DDOS-detect/report.md

 ## Executive Summary

 This report presents the results of training and evaluating three machine learning models for DDoS attack detection using the CICDDoS2019 dataset.
-All models achieved exceptional performance, with the Neural Network model reaching **99.04% accuracy** on 431,371 real network traffic samples.
+All models achieved exceptional performance, with the Neural Network model reaching **99.04% accuracy** on 431,371 real network traffic samples exceptionally.

 ## Dataset